maxcrous/multiview_notebooks/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/maxcrous/multiview_notebooks/main)

-# Multiview notebooks
+## Multiview notebooks
-A collection of educational notebooks on multi-view geometry and computer vision.
+This is a collection of educational notebooks on multi-view geometry and computer vision.
 Subjects covered in these notebooks include

 - Camera calibration